CQUniCares Academic Prizes

 Criteria: Awarded to the CG72 Bachelor of Theatre student with the most promising voice for Musical Theatre.

-Prize: AU$500.00 + A Scholarship (maximum value of AU$1,200.00) to attend, in a city of choice, this year’s “Artists Lab – The ultimate Broadway & West End experience” + 2 Classical Vocal Coaching Sessions + Mentorship by Mr Paul Tabone toward a professional career in Musical Theatre.
+Prize: AU$1,000.00 + 2 Classical Vocal Coaching Lessons + one year mentorship by Mr Paul Tabone toward a professional career in Musical Theatre.

 Proudly supported by Mr Paul Tabone.